Bannock (British and Irish food): Varieties

+Manx bonnag probably comes from the same root form as bannock and is made using similar ingredients.
+In the north of England, bannocks are often made using pastry rather than a bread dough.

 Selkirk bannock

-Selkirk bannock from Scotland is well-known and named after the town in the Scottish borders where it is traditionally made.
-It is a spongy, buttery variety, sometimes compared to a fruitcake, made from wheat flour and containing a very large quantity of raisins.
+A Scottish variant, the Selkirk bannock, is a spongy, buttery version, sometimes compared to a fruitcake, made from wheat flour and containing a very large quantity of raisins.
+It takes its name from the town in the Scottish Borders where it is traditionally made.
 The first known maker of this variety was a baker named Robbie Douglas, who opened his shop in Selkirk in 1859.
-When Queen Victoria visited Sir Walter Scott's granddaughter at Abbotsford she is reputed to have taken her tea with a slice of Selkirk bannock, thus ensuring that its reputation was enshrined forever.
-Today, Selkirk bannocks are popular throughout Great Britain, and can be found at most large supermarkets.
+When Queen Victoria visited Sir Walter Scott's granddaughter at Abbotsford, she is reputed to have taken her tea with a slice of Selkirk bannock.